-I was born and raised in Brazil from where I moved abroad at age eleven due to my father’s work.
-I have been traveling the world ever since, having lived in fourteen countries and am now based in Brussels.
-I studied journalism in Boston and film in Barcelona.
+I'm a Brazilian/American artist living in Brussels.
+I was born and raised in Brazil from where I moved abroad at the age of ten due to my father’s work.
+I have been traveling the world ever since, having lived in fourteen countries and am now based in Belgium.
+I studied journalism in Boston, Renascence art in Florence and film in Barcelona.
 After a few years in the film industry I decided to take up humanitarian labor where my relationship with photography was sealed.
-I took two photography workshops one with Patrick Zachman and another with Alex Webb.
+I took several photography workshops among them one with Patrick Zachman and another with Alex Webb.

-I am a street and documentary photographer, my documentary photography developed during my time in the field as a humanitarian worker and my street photography developed as I passed through major metropolis during my travels between missions.
-Photographing was a mean to come to terms with the shocking contrast between the reality in the field and that of cities in developed countries, hence photography became a way to comment on the human condition.
+I started working with photo collage in 2018 and since 2010 work as a street and documentary photographer.
+My documentary photography developed during my time in the field as a humanitarian worker and my street photography developed as I passed through major Western metropolis during my travels between missions.
+Photographing was a means to come to terms with the shocking contrast between the reality in the field and that of cities in developed countries, hence photography became a way to comment on the human condition.
 The isolation and alienation in the modern metropolis and the paradoxical and the absurd in our society are recurrent themes in my work.
 In my photography I search for that fleeting moment when magic happens and some aspect of the human condition is summed up in an image, and the world is caught in a nut shell, much like proverbs translate chapters of human experience into maxims.
-My work is also an alternative to the eremitic streak of conceptual art, which pervades more and more our cultural landscape, and rarely engages the audience in active reflection about society.

 I have exhibited my work at the De Markten cultural center in Brussels in two different occasions, the first exhibit was about my documentary work in Syria during the war and the refugee camp in Calais, France and the second was about my ongoing fine art photography work on Belgium.
 A Retrospective of My work about Syria, Central Africa, Palestine, Calais and a Red Cross refugee center was exhibited in the Cite Miroir cultural center in Liege for the twentieth anniversary of operation of the Red Cross refugee center in Nonceveux, Belgium.